Włodzimierz Szpak

 Włodzimierz Szpak (born 11 February 1950) is a Polish documentary film director, photographer and author.

 Biography

 Włodzimierz Szpak was born in Milanówek, Poland.
 He graduated from University of Warsaw in 1975.
-After that he continued his studies at the National Film School (in Łódź, Poland).
+Then he continued his studies at the National Film School (in Łódź, Poland).
 He is a member of Polish Filmmakers Association.

 Work

 He was active in an area of documentary film-making.
 There are 28 films of that kind in his creative production.
 Nevertheless, he started his career with the psychological story entitled "Ona" ("She") in the narrative film "On, ona, oni" ("He, She, They").

 He had also directed the two theater plays: 1) "Rekonstrukcja poety" ("The Reconstruction of the Poet") which refers to the antiquity thread in Zbigniew Herbert’s literary output, and 2) "Noce narodowe" ("Nights of the Nation") by Roman Brandstaetter.

 His films, e.g. "Ludzie z ziemi czerwonej" ("People of Red Land"), "Krajobraz z gęsią" ("Landscape with Goose"), "Boże, zbaw Rosję" ("God Save Russia") had been discussed and commented by domestic and foreign mass media.

 He was awarded at some international film festivals.
 In 1986 he won a "Silver Dancer" prize at the Huesca International Film Festival for a documentary film ‘’Ludzie z ziemi czerwonej’’ ("People of Red Land").
 Then in 1989 he won a "Special Reward", at the International Włodzimierz Puchalski Film Festival in Łódź – for "Krajobraz z gęsią" ("Landscape with Goose").
 He took part in the TV programme in series "Mistrzowie dokumentu" ("Document Masters") as well, which was transmitted by "Kino Polska" TV channel.